1. Be Inspired by our Collections

-Did you know that you can access our collections and galleries on our website?
+Did you know that you can access our collections and galleries online?
 Find information about each gallery, including details about some of our most interesting and unusual artefacts.

 Explore our People and Places gallery from your own home, including Van Dyck’s portrait of Basil Dixwell and the nation’s favourite bright pink cat – Bagpuss!
 Or have a browse around our Garden Room – dedicated to the work of Canterbury-born artist Thomas Sidney Cooper.